2023-Govtech-Geekout-GDS/documentation/docs/frontend/22-SubmitToDo.md

 git checkout checkpoint-1
 ```

-> Objective: As a user, I would like to see if my todo list has changed since the last time I checked, so that I can stay updated on my tasks.
+> Objective: As a user, I want to be able to add new items to my todo list, so that I can stay updated on my tasks.

 In this exercise, we will learn how to add new todo entries using event handlers and POST requests.